 Hold a pair of dumbbells at arm’s length with a neutral grip.
 Lift your left foot and take a big step to the left.
 Send your hips back and lower your body by bending your left knee.
 Your right foot will remain flat on the floor.
 Lower down until your left thigh is parallel to the floor and your right leg is straight.
 Push back to the starting position.
 Repeat all reps on one side before switching.

 Sumo Kettlebell Deadlift

-No 30 day thigh challenge would be complete with a sumo deadlift.
-Like the sumo squat, the wide stance here shifts extra emphasis to your thigh muscles, especially those inner thighs.
-And like all deadlifts, these are also great for your lower back, glutes and core.
+The 30 day leg challenge would not be complete without a sumo deadlift.
+Like the sumo squat, this inner thigh workout incorporates a wide stance.
+This stance puts extra emphasis onto your thigh muscles, especially those inner thighs.
+And like all deadlifts, these are also great for your lower back, glutes, and core.
 Be sure to use a heavy enough weight!

 Take a wide stance as in the sumo squat with your toes turned slightly out.
 Place a kettlebell on the ground between your heels.
 Hinge at the hips and reach for the kettlebell.
 Drive your feet into the floor, pressing through your heels and pull the weight up with you until you’re standing straight again.
 Lower the weight back down and repeat without letting go of the handle between reps.

 This simple exercise is just a standard hip raise with the addition of a prop.
 By squeezing an object between your knees, you’re forced to engage your hip adductors.
 If you find that your knees are opening and you’re “dropping” your prop, you probably need to spend more time on your inner thigh workouts.